smplLemon/arc-01-my_ngram/README.md

 ## Installation

 1. Install a C compiler such as GCC.
-2. Clone this repository using `git clone https://github.com/username/My-Ngram-Project.git`.
+2. Clone this repository using `git clone https://github.com/darmanovjakhongir/arc-01-my_ngram`.
-3. Navigate to the project directory using `cd My-Ngram-Project`.
+3. Navigate to the project directory using `cd arc-01-my_ngram`.
 4. Build the project using `make`.
 5. Run the following command to compile the program `gcc ngram.c -o ngram`.
 6. Now you can run the program using the following command `./ngram`.